 Each student in Grade 9 is assigned an advisor who will follow him or her through their Senior School years.
 They meet weekly with the same group of roughly 10 students, and can also meet them one on one.
 Advisors are also kept aware of each student’s ongoing success within the school through Trail Mail—a tracking/reporting system created by the school—as well as a series of email notices that go out with the results of summative assessments such as projects, major presentations, and exams (the latter are also sent to parents).
 York’s system allows a unique perspective on the students, and it provides a point person should parents have any concerns along the way.
 By and large, advisors are the families’ initial points of contact.

 Trail Mail and other initiatives are aspects of the provision of social-emotional learning (SEL), something that the school clearly takes very seriously.
-It’s informed by the notion that social and emotional learning.
+It’s informed by the notion that social and emotional learning is as important as mastery of content and concepts.
 Says Klein-Beber “[it]isn’t just intuited, but that it’s a skill set that we need to teach in the way that we teach other skill sets.”
 Frustration tolerance, social skills, self-regulation, executive functioning—all of those kinds of skills are formalized within the SEL curriculum that has been developed by the wellness team and is delivered by the advisor program.
 The Junior and Middle School students don’t have advisors, though they have homeroom teachers that fulfill the same role.
 In all, there is a teacher that has that overview role for each student, one who knows the student well and who is also seen as a primary contact for both the student and parents.
 In the Junior School, there is also a counsellor specifically tasked with delivering the SEL curriculum in a manner appropriate to the needs of the population.